katiekloss/OctoPrint-ExcludeRegion/README.md

 The default configuration for this command permits specifying additional arguments following the `enable`/`on` parameter keyword.
 For example:  `@ExcludeRegion enable After start Gcode`.
 This is purely for documentation/logging purposes and is otherwise ignored by the plugin.

+## Credits
+Thanks to Brad Fisher (@bradcfisher) for creating and refining this plugin!